 "Die Armuth des heutigen Orients an edleren geistigen Genüssen zeigt sich auch in der Musik [...]
 Man findet im Orient weder eine wissenschaftliche noch eine praktische Ausbildung der Musik, einen zwei- oder mehrstimmigen Gesang hört man nirgends, die Notenschrift ist gänzlich unbekannt, von Generalbass oder Kontrapunkt hat niemand einen Begriff [...]" (p.
 15).

 This was a not uncommon attitude for travelers from Europe.
 But nonetheless he collected some tunes (Nos.
-I-VI), for example a song of Nubian sailor, a Nubian variant of the popular tune "Malbrook s'en va-t-en guerre" as well as a "lament of an Arabian girl whose lover was conscripted by the Pasha.
+I-VI), for example a song of a Nubian sailor, a Nubian variant of the popular tune "Malbrook s'en va-t-en guerre" as well as a "lament of an Arabian girl whose lover was conscripted by the Pasha.
 She wants to go to him but her mother holds her back with beatings" (see p.
 15).
 He also noted that these melodies were difficult to transcribe "weil die Araber und Nubier, ausser den halben, auch Drittel-Töne haben, woran ein europäisches Ohr sich schwer gewöhnt".

-But apparently Dr. Parthey wasn't really satisfied with what he had heard and noted.
+But apparently Dr. Parthey wasn't really satisfied with what he had noted.
 Therefore he made available some more tunes collected eight decades earlier by the famous Carsten Niebuhr.
 His grandfather Friedrich Nicolai used to conduct correspondences with numerous contemporaries.
 Among them was Niebuhr (1733-1815, see Wikipedia; a good introduction: Wiesehöfer & Conerman 2002), who between 1774 and 1780 had sent several letters to Nicolai where he discussed Arabian music and also included a number of melodies (see Kalliope).

 Niebuhr, a German engineer in duty of the Danish king, started his journey to Arabia, India and Persia in 1760 together with five companians.
 In 1767 he returned as the only survivor.
 The first two volumes of his famous Reisebeschreibung nach Arabien und anderen umliegenden Ländern appeared in 1774 and 1778.
 This would become one of the most important and widely read travel books of the 18th century and it was quickly translated into other languages.